HanaMcHanaface/RF2STABLECAM/Readme.md

 # RF2STABLECAM

-This is a plugin for rFactor 2 that stabilizes your camera, creating a much more natural & comfortable feel when driving.
+This is a plugin for rFactor2 that stabilizes your camera, creating a much more natural & comfortable feel when driving.
 It doesn't add any fancy g-force effects or anything like that.
 It just makes the camera real *smooooooth*.

 ## Support